-This weekend, I had the opportunity to do something unusual for me, something I haven’t done in a long time – go into the city for the theater.
+This weekend, I had the opportunity to do something unusual for me, something I haven’t done in a long time – go into the city to watch an off-broadway show at the Shubert Theatre in New Haven, CT.
 My mother-in-law had gotten tickets for Christmas for us to see Dirty Dancing at the Shubert Theatre, so we made our way on Saturday out to New Haven, with some family, to see the play.

 I have to say, going in, I didn’t really know what to expect, I mean, it’s Dirty Dancing, where they’re supposed to be at this beautiful resort, with great views and many outdoor scenes, but they pulled it off, and they pulled it off well, all with the help of a little technology.
 The background on the stage was a big screen that placed you at the gorgeous, scenic resort, which I think was even more beautiful than the movie.
 It was really spectacular at some points how they could make you feel like you were right there in the scene with them, running in the rain, learning to balance on the fallen log, or learning to the jump in the water with Baby and Johnny.

 The acting was very good.
 Baby, to me, is a very dramatic person, and the actress played her well.
 Johnny didn’t look like Johnny, but boy did he sound like him!
 They also had two amazing singers that I could just listen to all day.
 One of the cast members reminded me of Cheryl Barnes who sang Easy to Be Hard in the movie Hair.
 She had a beautiful, powerful voice and sang with such emotion, you could feel what she was feeling.
 Side Note – If you haven’t heard Cheryl Barnes’s version of Easy to Be Hard, it’s worth looking up.